China slowdown and vaccine glitch hit drugmaker Sanofi

 PARIS French drugmaker Sanofi (SASY.PA) lowered its 2013 profit guidance for a second time after a slowdown in China, weaker generic sales in Brazil and manufacturing problems at a Toronto vaccine plant dented third-quarter results.

-Sanofi said it now expected full-year earnings per share around 10 percent lower than in 2012 at constant exchange rates, having previously signaled a 7-10 percent drop.
+Sanofi said it now expected full-year earnings per share around 10 percent lower than in 2012 at constant exchange rates, having previously signalled a 7-10 percent drop.

 However, Chief Executive Chris Viehbacher told reporters that the problems encountered during the quarter were largely one-offs that the company had now put behind it.